 Kindra won the Jim Barrett Social Justice Award of the UUA Florida District in 2007, and she and the three other co-founders of the Florida Voters Coalition won the 2008 Nelson Poynter Civil Liberties Award of the ACLU Foundation of Florida for their work for voters' rights.

 A graduate of Radcliffe College of Harvard University, Kindra spent her career in business and industry.
-Since retiring and moving to Florida, she has devoted her life to social justice issues, education, and the growing Unitarian Universalist Congregation of Venice (www.uucov.org).
+Since retiring and moving to Florida, she has devoted her life to social justice issues, education, the growing Unitarian Universalist Congregation of Venice (www.uucov.org) and statewide UU Action Network.
 In 2014 she stepped down as President of the Board of the Island Village Montessori School, a public charter school in Venice (www.islandvillage.org) to devote herself to the work of the UU State Action Network, Unitarian Universalist Justice Florida (www.uujusticefl.org), the Common Good Committee of the Unitarian Universalist Congregation of Venice (http://uucov.org/congregational-life/social-justice/common-good), Sarasota Alliance for Fair Elections (http://www.keepdemocracysafe.org/), the national Unitarian Universalist efforts for Move to Amend (https://www.facebook.com/MoveToAmendUUs) and the Interfaith Caucus of Move to Amend

 (https://www.facebook.com/pages/Move-To-Amend-Interfaith-Caucus/773557659361248).
 These are a group of organizations from local to state to national that are working on common issues for the common good.